 Strategically placed at the junction of the River Barrow and the Grand Canal, the Anglo-Norman settlement of Athy (Áth ĺ; a-thigh) shows little of its long history.
 Athy was founded in the 12th century and later became an important defence post.
 Many of the town’s older buildings remain, including the impressive White’s Castle, a tower built in 1417 to house the garrison.

 Low-key Ballitore is the only planned and permanent Quaker settlement in Ireland.
-It was founded by incomers from Yorkshire in the early 18th century.
-A small Quaker Museum in a tiny restored house, documents the lives of the community (including the namesake former owner who was known for her aversion to war).
+It was founded by incomers from Yorkshire in 1726.
+A small Quaker Museum, in a tiny restored Meeting House attached to the library, documents the lives of the community (including the former owner Mary Leadbeater, who was known for her aversion to war).

 Along the Grand Canal